suhas-sunder/tic-tac-toe/README.md

 # Tic-Tac-Toe
  Tic Tac Toe React project for practice.
 This project was created using create-react-app.

+ The game has options for single player and multiplayer.
+Scores are stored using local storage and can be reset from main menu.

 Main menu:

 <img width="616" alt="image" src="https://github.com/suhas-sunder/tic-tac-toe/assets/77464593/2890d3ab-6748-498a-8cd6-5ede2cb41fd6">